nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Acceptable values:**
-- `KEYWORDS_IN_NAME` must be alphanumeric, and it is not case sensitive.
+- `KEYWORDS_IN_NAME` must be alphanumeric and cannot be blank, and it is not case sensitive.

 **Example(s):**